Edible Gardening Blog for Melbourne Based Gardeners

 rental gardening guide Melbourne vegetable patch in a pallet planter 6

 Many gardeners see renting as a barrier to maximising productive gardening in their rental space.
 However, you can easily generate abundance of home-grown food in a rental property.
-We spent years hopping from one rental property to the next, prior to our move to our forever home in Kyneton.
-We […]
+I spent years hopping from one rental property to the next, prior to our move to our forever home in Kyneton.
+I […]

 Edible Gardening for Renters